-When you have completed the contract it's time to sign it.
+When you have finished editing the contract it's time to sign.

-You can sign Swiftcourt's digital contract on any device; your mobile, computer or tablet.
+You can sign our digital contract on any device; your mobile, computer or tablet.
 You sign the contract in two simple steps:

-- Verify you phonenumber by entering a code that we send to your phone via SMS.
+- Verify you phone number by entering the verification code that you'll receive to your phone.

-- Draw your signature with your finger or pointer.
+- Draw your signature with your finger or cursor.

-You can remove your signature as long as the contract isn't signed by both parties.
+You can remove your signature as long as the contract isn't signed by all parties.

-When the contract is signed by both parties it is legally binding.
+When the contract is signed by all parties it is legally binding.

 5. The contract i signed!

-When the contract is signed, a PDF-version is automatically created which you can download directly on the page.
+Once the contract is signed, we will automaically generate a PDF-version for you that you can download directly on the page.
 It will also be sent to your email.

-Of course, Swiftcourt will save the contract for you.
-You can always log in at app.swiftcourt.com when want to see the contract.
+Of course, we will store the contract safely and securely for you in the cloud.
+You can always log in at app.swiftcourt.com to access it, or to create a new one.

 6. If something goes wrong with the transaction

-Resolve disputes with Swiftcourt if something in your deal didn't work out as planned or in accordance with the contract.
+Resolve disputes with Swiftcourt if something in your deal didn't work out as planned.